How to Make and Keep New Year's Resolutions: Tips for Success

 Achieving a goal is a great reason for a celebration!
 The celebration should be something that you love to do but shouldn't be destructive to your goal.
 If you've got used to following a healthy diet, for example, a giant serving of a calorie-laden food wouldn't be the best reward.

 Once you've attained a goal, it's important to maintain your success.
-It's very disheartening to reach a goal - such as losing a specific amount of weight - and then undo the success by reverting back to an undesirable condition.
+It can be disheartening to reach a goal—such as losing a specific amount of weight—and then undo the success by reverting back to an undesirable condition.
 Choosing new rewards to be enjoyed periodically or creating new goals may help to prevent this situation.
 The best solution of all is for a helpful behavior to become an enjoyable habit.
-This may take a while, but it's a great way to maintain a new year's resolution!
+This may take a while, but it's a great way to maintain a new year's resolution.

 © 2013 Linda Crampton